 In September 2019, the federal government announced that it would divert \$3.6 billion from military construction projects-including tens of millions of dollars appropriated for Ft.
 Meade and Joint Base Andrews-for border construction.
 We filed a motion for summary judgment to prevent the diversion of those funds; the district court granted that motion on December 11, 2019, but stayed the injunction based on the Supreme Court's previous stay ruling.
 An appeal was noticed and argued on March 10, 2020, and on October 9, 2020, the Ninth Circuit Court of Appeals affirmed the district court's decision, resulting in the stay being lifted and construction being enjoined on this portion of the wall.
-Defendants have filed a petition for a writ of certiorari in the Supreme Court; our response is due in mid-December.
+Defendants filed a petition for a writ of certiorari in the Supreme Court.

 The OAG also joined a separate, related lawsuit challenging diversions of FY 2020 military funding.
 On February 13, 2020, President Trump issued a reprogramming action transferring over \$3.8 billion in funds appropriated by Congress for other purposes, including National Guard equipment and the procurement of Lockheed Martinmanufactured F-35 and C-130J aircraft.
-A motion for partial summary judgment is fully briefed and pending in that case.